deskree-inc/postman-collection-generator/README.md

 Import package either into the base class of your controllers or to each controller individually:

 ```
-import {PostmanController} from "@deskree/postman-collection-generator";
+import {PostmanControllerInterface} from "@deskree/postman-collection-generator";
 ```

 ## Using

 ### Controller Data Structure

 postman-collection-generator creates postman collections from express controllers.
-In order for the collection and items to be generated correctly, each controller has to be a class that implements a `PostmanController` and have the appropriate data structure.
+In order for the collection and items to be generated correctly, each controller has to be a class that implements a `PostmanControllerInterface` and have the appropriate data structure.
 See example below:

 ```
 // exampleController.ts
-import {PostmanController} from "@deskree/postman-collection-generator";
+import {PostmanControllerInterface} from "@deskree/postman-collection-generator";

-export class ExampleController implements PostmanController {
+export class ExampleController implements PostmanControllerInterface {

     public name = 'Example Name of Postman Folder';
     public description = 'Example Description of Postman Folder';